Misui0mg/ThinkPad-E14-Hackintosh/README.md

 OpenCore-based EFI for Lenovo ThinkPad E14 | Model 20RA

-I'm back to Linux, and bye bye macOS, I uploaded this repository before rm -rf /, for reference only, this repository should not be updated in the future.
+I'm back to Linux, and bye bye macOS, I uploaded this repository before rm -rf /, for reference only.

 # Contect